Bourse Palace

 The Bourse Palace (Palais de la Bourse; Beurspaleis), often simply called the Bourse (la Bourse; de Beurs), is a former stock exchange building in Brussels, Belgium.
 It was previously the seat of the Brussels Stock Exchange (BSE).
 Since 2023, its upper floors have housed the Belgian Beer World museum.

 Designed by the architect Léon-Pierre Suys, in an eclectic style mixing borrowings from neo-Renaissance and Second Empire architecture, the building was erected from 1868 to 1873 on the site of the former Butter Market, itself built over a former Franciscan convent whose remains have been unearthed.
-It is located on the Boulevard Anspach/Anspachlaan, and is the namesake of the Place de la Bourse/Beursplein, which is, after the Grand-Place/Grote Markt, the second most important square in Brussels.
-This area is served by the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt on lines 4 and 10.
+It is located on the Boulevard Anspach/Anspachlaan, and is the namesake of the Place de la Bourse/Beursplein.

 Naming

 The former Brussels Stock Exchange (BSE) building is officially called the Palais de la Bourse in French or the Beurspaleis in Dutch (or simply la Bourse/de Beurs, respectively), meaning "Stock Exchange Palace".
 In English, the building does not have a distinct name, though it is usually called the Bourse Palace, or simply the Bourse.